WayneLauze/Blog-site-thing/README.md

 a What?

-        Single-page-application, with core being around posts made by registered users, shown fully or partly depending on the page viewed.
+        Single-page-application, with its core being around posts made
+        by registered users, posts are shown fully or partly depending
+        on the page viewed.

-        Users are saved with hashed passwords to database, logins have with sessions stored in database.
+        Users are saved with hashed passwords to database, logins are managed with sessions stored an to database.

         Created posts contain only text for now, will include other media in the future.

-        Its not live, its not finished, not ready, but its something.
+        Its not yet live, its not finished, not ready, but its something.
         Work in progress.

 but Why?